 The water filtered out all this!
 None of the “stuff” in this brown water would have added to the potency of your butter, but it would have made your butter taste and smell worse

 The “standard” amount for a butter recipe is 1 oz of cannabis buds to 1 pound of butter.
 If using trim, you should use 3 oz of trim to 1 pound of butter for the same standard dose.
 But you can use more or less depending on the potency you’re looking for.
 If you want very strong butter, use more cannabis with less butter.

-It's very important to be careful and use less instead of more if you're not sure.
-Edibles can be far stronger than any type of cannabis you smoke, and although you can always take more edibles, you can't take them back.
+It’s very important to be careful at first because it’s no fun to eat too much cannabutter.
+Test your butter by using less than you think instead of more, especially if this is your first time.
+Edibles can be far stronger than any type of cannabis you smoke, and although you can always eat more edibles, you can’t take them back after the fact.
 A too-strong edible dose can be overwhelming and last all day, so err on the side of less when dosing!
 Once you are better aware of your tolerance, you can raise the potency as needed.

-Starting with stronger product will yield stronger cannabutter!
+Starting with a stronger product will yield stronger cannabutter!

 These are my favorite cannabutter recipes!
 I hope you enjoy them too!

-Just add herb plug butter, and wait a few hours to get this...
+Just add herb plus butter until the butter is ready, pour into the included mold, and wait a few hours to get this…

-To get ultra high-quality results, I recommend using good quality cheesecloth and a strainer like the RSVP Endurance Conical Strainer, 5" in order to separate the plant matter from your butter or tincture.
+To get ultra high-quality results, I recommend using good quality cheesecloth and a strainer like the RSVP Endurance Conical Strainer, 5″ in order to separate the plant matter from your butter or tincture.
 I pour the mixture into the strainer and let it drip/flow into the cheesecloth.
 This strains the herb out and makes very clear oil/butter.
-If you have any questions, you can the Magical Butter phone number on www.magicalbutter.com and they provide excellent customer service.